Imagen con Botón

 Understanding Section 237(a)(2)(A)(iii) of the Immigration and Nationality Act

-Section 237(a)(2)(A)(iii) of the Immigration and Nationality Act (INA) establishes that any non-citizen convicted of an aggravated felony is subject to deportation from the United States.
-An aggravated felony is broadly defined under this section as any crime classified as a felony under federal law, which also meets specific criteria.
-These criteria include, but are not limited to, crimes of violence, offenses involving fraud, and those related to drug trafficking.
-Importantly, this provision applies regardless of the non-citizen’s immigration status; even lawful permanent residents (green card holders) can face deportation if convicted of an aggravated felony.
+Section 237(a)(2)(A)(iii) of the Immigration and Nationality Act (INA) delineates that any non-citizen who is convicted of an aggravated felony faces the possibility of deportation from the United States.
+An aggravated felony encompasses a wide array of offenses classified as felonies under federal law, which must also satisfy certain criteria.
+These criteria include, but are not limited to:

 The Impact on Immigration Status and Family Unity

-Contact Us on WhatsAppFurthermore, a conviction for an aggravated felony can trigger the revocation of any immigration benefits the non-citizen may possess, such as a green card, work permit, or other legal statuses.
-This loss of legal standing can leave individuals vulnerable, without any means to remain in the country, and facing the imminent threat of deportation.
-The potential for such drastic changes in one’s life underscores the importance of understanding the legal ramifications of aggravated felony convictions.
+The emotional and financial strain on families can be profound, as they grapple with maintaining connections across international borders.
+Moreover, a conviction for an aggravated felony can lead to the revocation of any immigration benefits the non-citizen holds, such as a green card or work permit.
+This loss of legal status can leave individuals vulnerable, with limited options to remain in the country and facing the looming threat of deportation.
+Understanding the legal implications of aggravated felony convictions is essential for non-citizens to navigate these challenging circumstances.

 The Burden of Proof in Deportation Proceedings